nosqlbench/nosqlbench-docs/site/content/docs/nosqlbench/showcase.md

 is configurable.
 The statement forms are mixed together based on their relative ratios.
 The three schemes currently supported are round-robin with exhaustion (bucket), duplicate in order (concat), and a way to spread each statement out over the unit interval (interval).
-These account for most configuration scenarios without users having to micro-manage their statement templates.
+These account for most configuration scenarios without users having to micromanage their statement templates.